+How familiar with these characters are you?
 Miller: I watched the TV series as a kid—I think a lot of us did—and then the movies in the early 90s.
 It’s always been part of something I was familiar with.

+Tell us briefly about its history as a musical.
 When the (2010) Broadway show came out, I was super excited.
 Apparently it had some issues on Broadway so they had to re-tool it, re-do some songs.
 We are doing the tour version.
 I think it’s amazing.

+Is the musical more based on the TV series or the “Addams Family” films?
 The musical is based on characters from the comics.
 All versions have the same characters but for the musical they went to the source material.
 In the TV show, Wednesday is a kid but in the musical she is grown up, has a boyfriend and is about to get married.
 The whole family is there—Morticia, Gomez, Lurch, Grandma, Pugsley, Fester.
 It isn’t written to have cousin Itt or have Thing, but there are places we can potentially put them in.
 I am not sure I will be able to do that, but we are still some weeks from opening.

+What is the biggest challenge?
 I’d have to say the size.
 It’s huge for our size of stage.
 There are 18 people in the show.
 Costuming them all, dealing with multiple locations—it’s like problem solving to the thousandth power, because there are so many things to figure out.
 The show is meant for a Broadway stage.
 We are pulling it down to a 100-seat theater, but still trying to tell the same story so the audience can follow what is going on and none of the fun and spectacle is lost.

 What is the LGBT appeal of this musical?